LucaCagnini/HMM-Kunitz/README.md

 ### 6.Evaluate the model

-We use hmmsearch ad use as input our model and our positives/negatives sets.
+Hmmsearch was used, the input was our model and our positives/negatives sets.

 ```
 hmmsearch -Z 1000 --max --tblout pos_1.out structural_model.hmm pos_1.fasta